-To make the cupcakes I mixed the sugar and butter together, then whisked in the eggs and milk.
+To make the cupcakes, mix the sugar and butter together, then whisk in the eggs and milk.

-Next I added cocoa powder and self raising flour, then divided the mixture between cupcake cases.
+Next add cocoa powder and self raising flour, then divide the mixture between cupcake cases.

-Once they were baked and cooled, I removed the middle using a cupcake corer and filled it with Biscoff spread.
+Once they are baked and cooled, remove the middle using a cupcake corer and fill it with Biscoff spread.

-To decorate I made a Biscoff buttercream, and I dipped Biscoff biscuits in melted dark chocolate and let them set.
+To decorate, make a Biscoff buttercream, and dip Biscoff biscuits in melted dark chocolate and let them set.
 Pipe the buttercream onto the cupcakes, drizzle them with melted dark chocolate and add a chocolate dipped biscuit to each one.

 What is Biscoff?

-Do you have to use light brown sugar?
+Do you have to use light brown soft sugar?

 - If you don't have a cupcake corer, you can use a small knife or an apple corer to make the hole in the cupcakes.
 I do recommend getting a cupcake corer if you can, they're very cheap and so easy to use.